Wx4 goes sailing on a Chessie ferry

 With the arrival of the Badger in Ludington, all three Chessie boats were in port, having come in variously from Milwaukee, Kewaunee and Manitowoc. (at left is the City of Midland framed by the bow of the Spartan)

 The next year, Cheesie began a campaign to drop the service, finally succeeding in 1983.
 A succession of private owners then tried their hands at operating the boats with mixed results as autos-only carriers.
-Today (2006) only the Badger survives, providing daytime Summer-only tourist service on the Ludington - Maniwotoc route.
-Chessie still serves Ludington, just not the boats.
+Today (2018) only the Badger survives, providing nearly 500 daytime crossings per Summer / Fall tourist season on the Ludington - Maniwotoc route, carrying both passengers and highway vehicles, but not railroad cars.
+Purportedly the boat, is the only coal-fired steamship still operating in North America.
+Marquette Rail now serves Ludington via the former C&O tracks.

 For an online history of the Chessie , and predecessor C&O and Pere Marquette, boats on Lake Michigan, you can't do better than The Carferries of the Great Lakes.